jmcnamara/rust_xlsxwriter/README.md

 The `rust_xlsxwriter` crate was designed and implemented based around the following design considerations:

 - **Fidelity with the Excel file format**.
-The library uses its own XML writer module in order to be as close as possible to the format created by Excel.
 - **Performance**.
-The library is designed to be as fast and efficient as possible.
 It also supports a constant memory mode for writing large files, which keeps memory usage to a minimum.
 - **Comprehensive documentation**.
 In addition to the API documentation, the library has extensive user guides, a tutorial, and a cookbook of examples.
 - **Feature richness**.
 The library supports a wide range of Excel features,